solo-io/gloo/docs/content/reference/cli/glooctl_demo.md

 Demos (requires 4 tools to be installed and accessible via the PATH: glooctl, kubectl, docker, and kind.)

-### Synopsis

-Demos (requires 4 tools to be installed and accessible via the PATH: glooctl, kubectl, docker, and kind.)

 ```
 glooctl demo [flags]
 ```